Virginia Ramey Mollenkott: Early evangelical feminism

 She became an associate of the Women's Institute for Freedom of the Press (WIFP) in 1977.
 WIFP is an American nonprofit publishing organization which works to increase communication between women and connect the public with forms of women-based media.
 She also was a member of the translation committee for An Inclusive Language Lectionary for the National Council of Churches from 1980 to 1988.
+The committee drafted a new, experimental lectionary for churches that wanted to use language that had less gender bias and was more inclusive.
+The lectionary's inclusive language became very controversial and led to death threats against Mollenkott and other committee members.